euphonie/study-notes/Other/ICU Certification/Novice (Level 1).md

 - Waist level cradles are not allowed
 - Dismounts return to original base
 	- If to the surface must be assisted by base or spotter
-	- Without assitance, straight drops or small hop offs are the only permitted dismounts.
+	- Without assistance, straight drops or small hop offs are the only permitted dismounts.
 	- Only straight pop downs and basic straight cradles allowed.
 	- Twisting dismounts not allowed
 	- Dismounts must not come in trajectory of stunt, pyramid, individual or prop.